grantila/core-types/README.md

  * [`typeconv`][typeconv-github-url] [![npmjs][typeconv-npm-image]][typeconv-npm-url] conversion between JSON Schema, TypeScript, GraphQL and Open API through core-types

+# Versions

+Since 3.0 this package is pure ESM and requires Node 14.13.1 or later.

 # Usage

 To create a core-types type, just cast it to `NodeType`.